 - Add the orange and the rest of the ingredients

-- Cook on medium, until steam, starts coming out – about 5 minutes
+- Cook on medium until steam starts coming out – about 5 minutes.

 - Cover and simmer for about 45-60 minutes.
 Stir occasionally.

-- Serve hot in a mug with a cinnamon stick and a dash of nutmeg or enjoy it cold on the next day.
+- Serve hot in a mug with a cinnamon stick and a dash of nutmeg, or enjoy it cold on the next day.

-- Note: What is dash of spice? – Dash = 1/8 tsp.
+- Note: What is a dash of spice? – Dash = 1/8 tsp.
 Pinch = 1/16 tsp.
 Smidgen = 1/32 tsp.

 Adult Section